nabeel-oz/qlik-py-tools/docs/Prophet.md

 | yearly_start | Set the start of the year when calculating yearly seasonality | An integer value e.g. `0` (for 1st Jan) | Only relevant when the using the Prophet_Seasonality function to get the yearly seasonality.
 See more below in the Seasonality section. `0` represents 1st Jan, `1` represents 2nd Jan and so on. |
 | lower_window | Extend the holidays by certain no. of days prior to the date. | A negative integer value e.g. `-1` | Only relevant when passing holidays to Prophet.
 This can be used to analyze holiday effects before a holiday e.g. 7 days before Christmas. |
 | upper_window | Extend the holidays by certain no. of days after the date. | A positive integer value e.g. `1` | Only relevant when passing holidays to Prophet.
 This can be used to analyze holiday effects after a holiday e.g. 1 day after New Year. |

+## Tweaking the forecast

+Prophet is meant to require little or no tweaking.
+Just make sure you provide the correct frequency in the arguments.
+If the forecast is overfitting (too much flexibility) or underfitting (not enough flexibility), you can adjust the changepoint_prior_scale argument described above.

+Other ways to adjust forecasts may be to use the take_log argument or to apply custom seasonality (see key word arguments above) or holidays (described below).

+## Seasonality

+Prophet will by default fit weekly and yearly seasonalities, if the time series is more than two cycles long.
+It will also fit daily seasonality for a sub-daily time series.
+You can add other seasonalities (monthly, quarterly, hourly) using the add_seasonality argument described above.

+The seasonalities are available in the forecast and can be plotted against the original time series by specifying the correct return type e.g. return=yearly.
+However, you might want to plot the seasonality against a more relevant scale.
+For this you can use the `Prophet_Seasonality` function.

+This has somewhat different requirements:

+`<Analytic connection name>.Prophet_Seasonality([Seasonality Column], 'Concatenated TimeSeries as String', 'Concatentated Holidays as String', 'arg1=value1, arg2=value2, ...')`

+Here's an actual example for plotting yearly seasonality by day of year rather than over multiple years.
+The year itself (2017 in this case) is arbitrary as the seasonality effects are the same for every year.

+`PyTools.Prophet_Seasonality(Max({$<FORECAST_YEAR = {'2017'}>} FORECAST_DATE), $(vAccidentsByDate), '', 'freq=D, seasonality=yearly, return=yearly')`

+The time series is provided by a variable that concatenates all the data into a string.
+This is a workaround as AAI integration for charts requires the number of output rows to equal the number of input rows.

+Here we don't provide holidays so an empty string is used as the third argument.

+Note that the dates must be provided in their numerical representation by using the `Num()` function in Qlik.

+`Concat(DISTINCT TOTAL Aggr(Num(FORECAST_DATE) & ':' & Count({$<FORECAST_LINK_TYPE = {'Actual'}>} Distinct ACCIDENT_NO), FORECAST_DATE), ';')`

+## Holidays

+You can add holidays to the model by using the `Prophet_Holiday` function.
+This variant takes an additional parameter which should give the holiday name, if any, for each date in the time series.
+You need to provide holidays for future dates as well.
+If you don't have holiday dates for all of your time series, just apply some selections before analyzing the holiday effects.

+`<Analytic connection name>.Prophet_Holiday([Date Column], [Value Column], [Holiday Name Column], 'arg1=value1, arg2=value2, ...')`

+Here's an example of an actual expression.
+The `HOLIDAY_NAME` will be Null or the name of the holiday for each date in the `FORECAST_DATE` column.

+`PyTools.Prophet_Holidays(if(FORECAST_MONTH <= AddMonths(Max(Total [Accident Month & Year]), $(vForecastPeriods)), FORECAST_DATE),
+				Count({$<FORECAST_LINK_TYPE = {'Actual'}>} Distinct ACCIDENT_NO),
+                HOLIDAY_NAME,
+                'freq=D, return=holidays')`

+This lets us plot the holiday effects against the original time series.

+Individual holiday effects can be seen by specifying the holiday name in the return argument.
+But note that the holiday names are changed to lower case, spaces are replaced with underscores and apostrophes are removed.
+Remember you can see the forecast return options by using debug=true.

+You could also put the holiday names as a second dimension in your chart to see the breakdown of effect by each holiday.
+This is not a general rule and using a second dimension will usually mess up the results.
+This works for holidays as they have the same granularity as the forecast dates.

+You can analyze holiday effects around the date by specifying the `lower_window` and `upper_window` parameters.
+These can extend the holiday effect to before and after a holiday respectively.

+The `Prophet_Seasonality` function also allows you to add holidays to the forecast.
+The holidays need to be provided as a concatenated string made up of the numerical value of the date followed by the holiday names.
+Use a colon between the date and holiday name and a semicolon between different dates.
+For example:

+`Concat({$<HOLIDAY_NAME={*}>} Distinct Total Num(FORECAST_DATE) & ':' & HOLIDAY_NAME, ';')`